maliMirkec/personal-website/site/articles/my-favorite-chrome-extensions-for-web-development-mostly.md

 - [Buffer].
 It is an essential tool for scheduling social shares.
 I am using it every day.
 - [Pablo].
 It creates engaging social images with overflow text and custom effects.
 - [Emoji Keyboard].
 Sometimes you just need to search for an emoji to express yourself.
 It shows the emojis by categories, and it has a powerful search.

+Update: you could read about [my favorite Chrome extensions in 2023](/articles/my-favorite-chrome-extensions-for-web-development-mostly-2023/).

 [Octotree]: https://www.octotree.io/
 [Wappalizer]: https://www.wappalyzer.com/download